plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Email field

+Since Version 4.1.0.
 For the confirmation or the notification email it's nessaissary to have a field, that contains the visitors email adress.
 You can set the email field id like this:

 ```php
 'microman.formblock' => [